Amistad (film): Music

-The musical score for Amistad was composed by John Williams.
-A soundtrack album was released on December 9, 1997 by DreamWorks Records.
+The musical score for Amistad was composed and conducted by John Williams.
+A soundtrack album was released on December 9, 1997, by DreamWorks Records.

 Historical accuracy

-Many academics, including Columbia University professor Eric Foner, have criticized Amistad for historical inaccuracy and the misleading characterizations of the Amistad case as a "turning point" in the American perspective on slavery.
-Foner wrote, "In fact, the Amistad case revolved around the Atlantic slave trade — by 1840 outlawed by international treaty — and had nothing whatsoever to do with slavery as a domestic institution.
-Incongruous as it may seem, it was perfectly possible in the nineteenth century to condemn the importation of slaves from Africa while simultaneously defending slavery and the flourishing slave trade within the United States...
-Amistad’s problems go far deeper than such anachronisms as President Martin Van Buren campaigning for re-election on a whistle-stop train tour (in 1840, candidates did not campaign), or people constantly talking about the impending Civil War, which lay 20 years in the future."
+Professor Howard Jones's 1987 book Mutiny on the Amistad: The Saga of a Slave Revolt and Its Impact on American Abolition, Law, and Diplomacy was cited by the producers as one of numerous sources used for research during the script's development.

+Many academics, including Columbia University professor Eric Foner, have criticized Amistad for the misleading characterization of the Amistad case as a "turning point" in American views on slavery, writing that:

+Elmer P. Martin Jr. argued that the film missed an opportunity to mention contemporary events like the Creole case, a similar slave revolt on an American ship in 1841.
+Martin noted that some antebellum abolitionists such as Frederick Douglass found it "strange and perverse" that some of the defenders of the Amistad slaves were willing to excuse the "similar traffic carried on with the same motives and purposes" in American waters.

+Some critics, like historian Eric McKitrick, felt that the fictional character of Joadson, as portrayed by Morgan Freeman, softened the film's portrayal of contemporary American race relations: "No such person of the bearing and dignity depicted by Mr. Freeman would have been allowed to exist in the America of 1840."
+However, Richard S. Newman drew a connection between Joadson and Black reformers like James Forten, an early abolitionist who influenced white reformers like Tappan and William Lloyd Garrison.

 Reception

 Critical response

 Amistad received mainly positive reviews.
 On Rotten Tomatoes, the film has an approval rating of 78% based on reviews from 67 critics, with an average score of 6.9/10.
 Its consensus reads, "Heartfelt without resorting to preachiness, Amistad tells an important story with engaging sensitivity and absorbing skill."
-Metacritic calculated an average score of 63 out of 100 based on 23 reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Metacritic calculated an average score of 63 out of 100 based on 23 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Susan Wloszczyna of USA Today summed up the feelings of many reviewers when she wrote, "as Spielberg vehicles go, Amistad — part mystery, action thriller, courtroom drama, even culture-clash comedy — lands between the disturbing lyricism of Schindler's List and the storybook artificiality of The Color Purple."
 Roger Ebert awarded the film three out of four stars, writing:

 In 2014, the movie was one of several discussed by Noah Berlatsky in The Atlantic in an article concerning white savior narratives in film, calling it "sanctimonious drivel."

 Morgan Freeman is very proud of the movie, having said, "I loved the film.
 I really did.
 I had a moment of err, during the killings.
 I thought that was a little over-wrought.
 But [Spielberg] wanted to make a point and I understood that."